hanhanwu/Basic_But_Useful/RA_command_lines.md

   * Create conda virtual environment, install package there: https://stackoverflow.com/questions/45707010/ipython-importerror-cannot-import-name-layout/45727917#45727917
   * To activate it, type `source activate conda_virtualenv`
   * To deactivate conda virtual environment, type `source deactivate`
-  * To remove conda virtual environment, `conda remove -n yourenvname --all`, but note, to create conda virtual environment takes longer time than creating python `virtualenv`
+  * To remove conda virtual environment, `sudo conda remove -n yourenvname --all`, but note, to create conda virtual environment takes longer time than creating python `virtualenv`
-    * After running the command line, you need to `cd anaconda/envs` and type `sudo rm -r yourenvname` to fully remove the environment
+    * After running the command line, you may need to `cd anaconda/envs` and type `sudo rm -r yourenvname` to fully remove the environment
   * If you want to check how many conda virtual environment you have created and their names, also go to `anaconda/envs` by typing `cd anaconda/envs`